-The Agency is one of several remainder beneficiaries of two charitable remainder unitrusts.
+The Agency was one of several remainder beneficiaries of two charitable remainder unitrusts.
 Charitable remainder trusts provide for the payment of distributions to other designated beneficiaries over the trust term.
 At the end of the trust term, the remaining assets are available to the named charitable organizations for use.
+During the year ended September 30, 2023 the charitable remainder trusts terminated and the assets were distributed.
+A summary of the Agency's beneficial interest in trusts is as follows: